Department of Health Sciences

 B.S.
 Health Sciences

-The new health sciences degree program is a diverse area of study involving a variety of disciplines that contribute to the science and practice of healthcare.
+The health sciences degree program is a diverse area of study involving a variety of disciplines that contribute to the science and practice of healthcare.
 Students are exposed to an array of courses that include chemistry, microbiology, human anatomy and physiology, biostatistics, and psychology.
 Additionally, students have opportunities to study various topics in-depth, including health and society, data science, medical technology, public health, epidemiology, and more.
 This dynamic curricular and cross-disciplinary approach prepares students for a wide range of clinical and non-clinical careers and graduate study in several health-related fields.

 View Course Requirements >